IT Admin Guide to Insights in Teams for Education

 The data collection process takes place on separate servers regardless of the installation of the Insights tab in Teams.
 The Insights tab or personal app does not affect application performance or network bandwidth for educators and students using the rest of Teams functionality.

-Read here about using Teams for Education when bandwidth is low.
+Read Help for low-bandwidth situations for Teams for EDU about using Teams for Education when bandwidth is low.